Better Living in Our Communities

 More Broadband Issues

-County services, such as inspectors for water, homes, septic systems, need to be able to reach their offices or have people reach them.
+County services, such as inspectors for water, homes, and septic systems, need to be able to reach their offices or have people reach them.
 We all know that cell phone service can be interrupted by the terrain (such as Pine Mountain!), and getting enough bars for voice service is tricky.
 Businesses do not want to locate in areas where they cannot communicate easily with their employees or customers.
 This will have to be addressed in order to attract more jobs to Georgia.

-Let’s get these technology issues online and a plan made for routine maintenance and up dating.
+Let’s get these technology issues online and a plan made for routine maintenance and updating.
 We do not want to get caught flat-footed again!

 In this area, the EMCs and Georgia Power are the primary resources for electrical power.
 A few folks are turning to solar or wind power to supplement or even entirely remove themselves from the power grid.
 Even the power suppliers themselves are heavily turning in the direction of alternative sources as we see solar panel farms beginning to sprout from rooftops and alongside highways.
 Coal and natural gas-fueled plants are slowly being phased out.
 If you get the Department of Agriculture’s Farmer’s Market Bulletin, you might remember the article about the massive solar array down at Perry, GA along I-75.
 It is not the only one, but it is the most easily seen.
 It doubles as a sheep farm.
 The sheep will be rotated through the areas under the solar panels to “mow” the grass.